I Want To...

 I Want to...

-Lean Sigma Green Belt Certificate Program
+Lean Sigma Green Belt Certificate Course

 The five-day Lean Sigma Prescription for Healthcare® Green Belt Certificate Course customizes the Lean Sigma approach for health care professionals.
 This approach combines Lean Methodology, focusing on optimizing flow, increasing speed and reducing waste, with Six Sigma statistical tools to identify root causes and reduce defects.
 The Lean Sigma combination provides powerful improvement tools to address chronic operational problems, particularly the seven wastes of health care: